lukvmil/computer-vision/README.md

 # computer-vision

-To run the preprocessing pipeline on the example marker data, simply run `python3 -m app.main` from the root directory of this repository.
-To see additional pipeline stages, feel free to uncomment any of the `show_image` lines.
+To run the preprocessing pipeline on your webcam, simply run `python3 -m app.main` from the root directory of this repository.
+To switch camera inputs, increment the video_feed variable in the config.py file.
+Debug mode can also be enabled here.

 Make sure you have OpenCV, numpy, and matplotlib installed.